To drive growth, focus on increasing desire—not just decreasing friction

 Check out this photo:

-This is a line outside Momofuku Milk Bar in New York.
+This is a line outside Momofuku Milk Bar in Washington D.C.
 These are all the same people who say, “I’m too busy.
 I don’t have enough time.”
 But they have time to wait in line for ice cream.
 You probably know someone who has waited in even longer lines for the new iPhone.

 Harvard makes you jump through a lot of hoops.
 You need to get two letters of recommendation, write a couple essays, pay hundreds of dollars to take the SAT, get good grades, etc.